 The RBOC shall install either LC or SC connectors with patch panels that are rack mounted interconnect centers.
-The RBOC Contractor shall provide the complete WAN between all the Toll Zones buildings except for the following: and the Toll Operations Center (CSC) and Walk-in Centers.
+The RBOC Contractor shall provide the complete WAN between all the Toll Zone buildings except for the following:

-- The RBOC shall provide the physical connection in trunk-line conduit between Toll Zone buildings, - The RBOC shall provide dark fiber and terminate them in a fiber patch panel in each Toll Zone building, and - 3.
+- 1. The RBOC shall provide the physical connection in trunk-line conduit between Toll Zone buildings, - 2.
+The RBOC shall provide dark fiber and terminate them in a fiber patch panel in each Toll Zone building, and - 3.
 The RBOC shall provide dedicated toll dark fibers from the Toll Zone building to the Toll Project Operations Center IT Room fiber patch panel.